alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 </div>

-Let's investigate how `AuthManager`'s sign in implementation leverages an uber-useful built-in Swift language feature to maintain synchronization: the guard.

-<h3>Leveraging Null Checks to Direct Authentication Flow</h3>

-If you're not familiar with the concept of a <i>guard</i>, I suggest you read this 3 minute article on [the advantages of guards over if/else statements](https://medium.com/better-programming/why-you-need-to-stop-using-else-statements-5b1fd09dea9e) then come back.
-If you are familiar with guards, onwards!

-Sign in is a 3 step process.

-<h4>Step 1:</h4>
+It takes the same arguments as `RemoteAuthProvider.signIn(_:_:_:)`.
+That's because Step 1 for the sign-in implementation is passing the credentials to a `RemoteAuthProvider`'s sign-in method, like so:

-Call `RemoteAuthProvider.signIn` with the provided credentials.
+<h4>Step 1: Call `RemoteAuthProvider.signIn` with the provided credentials.</h4>

 You will receive an `AuthSession` if successful, or an `AuthError` if unsuccesful.

 <div class="impl">